stevenjoezhang/live2d-widget/README.md

 ### 3. Replace `waifu-tips.json`
 Replace `waifu-tips.json` the same as [waifu-tips.json in this repo](/blob/master/waifu-tips.json).
 This will load up i18n syntax.
+Modify this file as you needed.

 ### 4. Replace `waifu-tips.js`